ufazal/blabUFAZAL/wp-content/plugins/pretty-file-links/readme.txt

 = 0.7 =
 * Added option to make links open in new window.
 * Added two new file types - mp3 and video.
+= 0.8 =
+* Added file size to listed items - with option to turn off in settings.
+* Changed to single text box for new media uploader.
+* Added xslx, pptx, doc, and rar support.
+= 0.9 =
+* Changed incorrectly labelled option Open in new window to Show file size.

 == Upgrade Notice ==